deepslam/ContentParser/README.md

 ...
 ```

-Next step is creating alias in your config/app.php:
+At next step you need to create alias in your config/app.php:

 ```php
 'ContentParser' => Deepslam\ContentParser\ContentParser::class,